12 Texas bars have alcohol permits suspended for violating coronavirus health protocols

 CLICK HERE TO GET THE FOX NEWS APP

-Following a recent surge, Texas now has the fifth most coronavirus cases of any state in the U.S. As of Monday morning, The state has more than 112,944 confirmed cases and at least 2,191 deaths from the virus, according to data from Johns Hopkins University.
+Following a recent surge, Texas now has the fifth most coronavirus cases of any state in the U.S. The state has more than 112,944 confirmed cases and at least 2,191 deaths from the virus, as of Monday morning, according to data from Johns Hopkins University.